MrPhryaNikFrosty/Winlator-Frost/README.md

   <img src="https://img.shields.io/github/downloads/MrPhryaNikFrosty/Winlator-Frost/total" alt="Total Downloads" width="150">
 </p>

-Winlator@Frost is a simple and basic modification of the original winlator by [Brunodev85](https://github.com/brunodev85/winlator), offering many additional contents such as Box64, DXVK and Turnip.
-It aims to run some Windows applications by using Wine and Box64 as environment or base to work
+Winlator@Frost is a simple and basic modification of the original winlator by [Brunodev85](https://github.com/brunodev85/winlator), offering many additional contents such as Box64, DXVK, Turnip and wide variety of box64 env to improve performance.
+It aims to run some Windows applications by using Wine and Box64 as the main core in order to work

 Subscribe My YouTube Channel [Click Here](https://youtube.com/@winlatorfrostth?si=h0hQv0bwE7hY4yKO)​